PhoenixTales/phoenix-docs/story/world/cliff-exchange.md

 [screen from the gameplay trailer, beach]

-In the meanwhile, in course of another experiment including a whole week of modeling work, I had tried to just keep it at the original position and let the water from the lake behind the forest flow around it and down into the sea.
-At least in the north of the temple the terrain even seemed to suggest such a potential use.
-But it also meant that I had to remove the entire mountain wall west of the monastery, as well as the mountains north of it.
-I did so and it could have worked, but I was not satisfied, as it seemed like a compromise.
-The opposite of our uncompromising design approach.

-It got rid of some of the desired atmosphere of the temple while at the same time corrupting the desired atmosphere of the lake and the water flowing down there.
-Instead of improving upon both, it made both worse.
+In the meanwhile, in course of another
+...
 Therefore I was almost opting for the relocation approach.

+...

 But at September 12th 2024 when I finally analysed the evolution of the northern environment further in form of the document at hand, to solve the various problems and conflicts I had with this area, it dawned on me, that there could be a third solution.
 A solution by which the temple could remain at its position and still not be in the way and corrupt the atmosphere and look of the lake.
 I could solve it through the rise in the forest that I discussed before.